 The provisions of this section are illustrated by the "Lateral Load Test" plan on the "Bridge Loading" diagram.
+"Sway" is translation in any horizontal direction.

 The lateral load test is conducted with one unit of decking placed at the center of the bridge and approximately 75 pounds of weight on the decking near the "B" side of the bridge.
 This load is intended to prevent the bearing surfaces of the bridge from lifting off the ground when lateral load is applied.